DataLinx/smsapi/README.md

-# SMSapi.si client
+# SMSAPI.si client
-This is a small library to use with the SMSapi.si provider.
+This is a small library to use with the SMSAPI.si provider.